slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.TypeHints.TypeHintDeclaration 🔧🚧

 * Checks for missing property types in phpDoc `@var`.
 * Checks for missing typehints in case they can be declared natively.
-If the phpDoc contains something that can be written as a native PHP 7.0 or 7.1 typehint, this sniff reports that.
+If the phpDoc contains something that can be written as a native PHP 7.0, 7.1 or 7.2 typehint, this sniff reports that.
 * Checks for missing `@return` and/or native return typehint in case the method body contains `return` with a value.
 * Checks for useless doc comments.
 If the native method declaration contains everything and the phpDoc does not add anything useful, it's reported as useless and can optionally be automatically removed with `phpcbf`.
 * Some phpDocs might still be useful even if they do not add any typehint information.
 They can contain textual descriptions of code elements and also some meaningful annotations like `@expectException` or `@dataProvider`.
 * Forces to specify what's in traversable types like `array`, `iterable` and `\Traversable`.
-* Distinguishes what's possible in PHP 7.0 (scalar typehints) and PHP 7.1 (nullable types and void return typehint).

 Sniff provides the following settings:

 * `enableNullableTypeHints`: enforces to transform `Foo|null` in phpDoc into `?Foo` in native typehint.
-It's on by default if you're on PHP 7.1.
 * `enableVoidTypeHint`: enforces to transform `@return void` into native `void` return typehint.
-It's on by default if you're on PHP 7.1.
 * `traversableTypeHints`: enforces which typehints must have specified contained type.
 E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.
 * `usefulAnnotations`: prevents reporting and removing useless phpDocs if they contain an additional configured annotation like `@dataProvider`.
 * `enableEachParameterAndReturnInspection`: enables inspection and fixing of `@param` and `@return` annotations separately.
 Useful when you only want to document parameters or return values that could not be expressed natively (i.e. member types of `array` or `Traversable`).